 Not running your pump enough (or too much!)

 A very common mistake that pool owners make is underestimating how they need to run their pump.
 For a typical sized pool, we recommend running your pump for around 7-8 hours per day in summer so all the water is being moved around and cleaned.
 Running your pump for a decent amount of time means that you spend less on chemicals as there’s less chance of murky water and algae blooms.
-Although it’s more common for people not to run their pump for long enough, you also need to be mindful about not running it for too long.
+Although it’s more common for people not to run their pump for long enough, you also need to be mindful of not running it for too long.
 Running your pump for too long is a waste of energy and can also put unnecessary pressure on the motor.

 Having your water level too low

 This sounds simple but you’d be surprised how easy it is for the water level to drop too low in your pool.
-In summer, your your pool will lose an appreciable amount of water to evaporation thanks to the sun’s heat.
+In summer, your pool will lose an appreciable amount of water to evaporation thanks to the sun’s heat.
 Make sure you keep an eye on the water level ensuring its around halfway up the skimmer box opening.
 If the water level drops below the skimmer box opening, the pump will run the risk of running dry and potentially seizing – a costly mistake!